PoC-dev/smtp-abuse-reporting/README.md

 ```
 Dear Madams and Sirs,

-since about February I'm experiencing an increasing amount of probes for
+I'm experiencing an ever-increasing amount of probes for combinations of
-combinations of logins and passwords to my SMTP server myhost.example.com
+logins and passwords to my SMTP server myhost.example.com (0.0.0.0).
-(0.0.0.0).

 These probes come from many different IP addresses all over the world.
 They show a pattern, though.
 Probed addresses are contextual to the